Att100/UCloudNet/README.md

 * `./dataset/`: This folder contains day-time images (augmented SWIMSEG), night-time images (augmented SWINSEG), and full SWINySEG dataset.

 ### Model
+* `UCloudNet Architecture.png`: It shows the architecture overview of proposed UCloudNet.
+Our UCloudNet is based on the U-Net structure which contains a series of decoders and encoders with channels concatenation in each stage.
+To compare with the original U-Net structure, we use a hyper-parameter $k$ to control the parameters amount and inspired by K. He et al., we add residual connection in each convolution block in encoder which is helpful for training the deeper layers.
+As for the training strategy, we use deep supervision to support the training process.

 <div align=center><img src="https://github.com/Att100/UCloudNet/blob/main/UCloudNet%20Architecture.png?raw=true" width="700"/></div>

 ### Training